Fishery Resources (FISH)

 Prereqs: Instructor Permission

-Anatomy, systematics, physiology, behavior, genetics and zoogeography of fishes.
+Anatomy, systematics, physiology, behavior, genetics, and zoogeography of fishes.
 Three lectures and one 3-hour lab per week.
 Course has two required field trips.
-(Spring only).
+Typically Offered: Spring.

-Reporting and presenting the senior project (thesis or internship); taken after or concurrently with FISH 497.
+Reporting and presenting the senior project (thesis or internship); taken after or concurrently with WLF 4850 or WLF 4970.

 Scholarly work; learning objectives include development and formal proposal of a specific project and conducting the project or research with the guidance of a faculty mentor.

 Discuss integrating biological, social, political, economic, and philosophic aspects of problems in managing fishery resources.
-(Spring only)
+Typically Offered: Spring.

 Prereqs: Senior standing